andrew/ultimate-awesome/README.md

 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
 - [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [awesome-ehr-deeplearning](https://github.com/hurcy/awesome-ehr-deeplearning) - Curated list of awesome papers for electronic health records(EHR) mining, machine learning, and deep learning.
+- [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.
 - [awesome-refine](https://github.com/refinedev/awesome-refine) - Carefully curated list of awesome refine resources 🍕.
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.
-- [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-monzo](https://github.com/rdingwall/awesome-monzo) - A curated list of awesome Monzo related things.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
-- [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.
 - [Awesome-Monocular-3D-detection](https://github.com/BigTeacher-777/Awesome-Monocular-3D-detection) - Awesome Monocular 3D detection.